cloudflare/workers-rs/worker-build/README.md

 `#[durable_object]` handlers are scheduled on a Tokio event loop per invocation, whose wait *is* the host event loop, so `tokio::net`, `tokio::time` and `tokio::spawn` work in plain async handlers with no stack switching.
+This is unstable end to end: it needs Tokio and mio from the `guybedford` forks' `1.53.1-cf.emscripten` / `1.2.3-cf.emscripten` tags, wasm-bindgen's `experimental_tokio` exports, and the Emscripten patches described below; worker-build passes the `tokio_unstable` and `wasm_bindgen_unstable_tokio` cfgs.
 Hostname resolution (`getaddrinfo`) is a blocking call with nothing to block on, so it fails with `EAI_AGAIN`; connect to IP addresses.
+A Worker without the feature needs none of this.

 The [emscripten](../examples/emscripten), [emscripten-tokio](../examples/emscripten-tokio)
-and [emscripten-tcp](../examples/emscripten-tcp) examples build up from `std::fs` on the in-memory filesystem, through Tokio timers, tasks and channels, to raw TCP.
+and [emscripten-tcp](../examples/emscripten-tcp) examples build up from `std::fs` on the in-memory filesystem, through Tokio timers, tasks and channels, to raw TCP; the tokio one lists the `[patch.crates-io]` block.

 The build links a **bin** target rather than a `cdylib`: rustc drives `emcc` as the linker, and `emcc` runs `wasm-bindgen` over the linked program as a